parrotassassin15/eCPPT/Buffer-Overflow-Prep/x86-Windows-Stack-Based-Buffer-Overflow.md

      * 32 bit CPU Registers
      * Very Small Management scale of only a theoretical 4GB RAM
 * x86_64
-     * An extention of x86 for 64 bit proccessers
+     * An extension of x86 for 64-bit processors
-     * 64 bit CPU Registers can access much more than 4GB RAM in fact 17Billion GB of ram is what it can access and handle
+     * 64 bit CPU Registers can access much more than 4GB RAM 17Billion GB of ram is what it can access and handle

 #### Why Bother With 32 Bit Systems?

 * Crawl, Walk, Then Run
 * Mastering x86 is virtually required to progress to more complex worlds like x86_64
-* Almost all 64 bit machines can handle 32 bit applications
+* Almost all 64-bit machines can handle 32-bit applications
-     * it is for this reason a lot of malware use 32 bit
+     * it is, for this reason, a lot of malware use 32 bit

 #### Instruction Format